S

 $65M

-Canelo's $180M net worth nearly triple Fury's $65M despite both being heavyweight earners, because one negotiated like a tech CEO while the other fought like a comeback story.
+Canelo's $180M fortune nearly triple-laps Fury's $65M despite both being heavyweight earners, because one negotiated like a tech CEO while the other fought his way back from the brink.

 Saul 'Canelo' Alvarez's Revenue